f5devcentral/UDF-DevOps-Base/docs/_labs/lab0.markdown

 ---
 name: Lab0
 title: Lab0 - Initial Setup
-description: Initial setup of the UDF deployment
+description: Initial setup of the UDF deployment.
+In this lab you will install the F5 Automation Toolchain (ATC) and F5 Application Service Templates (FAST) extensions.
+Next, you will onboard the BIG-IP using the F5-CLI and Declarative Onboarding.
 layout: page
 tags:
     - f5-cli